rubygems/bundler-site/source/guides/faq.html.md

 before running `bundle install`.
 That way you, and others monitoring your CI status, will be the first to know about any failures from dependency changes.
+Finally, when publishing your gem, consider deleting and regenerating your Gemfile.lock with the latest dependencies just before running your tests.